den88is/Java-PVT-Homework-Repository/README.md

 # Java-PVT-Homework-Repository
-Repository for homeworks from Java PVT.
+Repository for homeworks from Java PVTספûספû.

 ## Project structure